-We believe that this process is effective as 27 per cent of the Board is currently composed of women directors.
+We believe that this process is effective as 25 per cent of the Board is currently composed of women directors.
+After the annual and special meeting, if the nominated directors are all elected, 25 per cent of the Board will be compromised of women directors.